kainisoft/augment-chat/README.md

 - **Improved Developer Experience**: No need to manually restart services
 - **Efficient Resource Usage**: Only the changed modules are recompiled

-For more detailed information about Docker optimizations, including HMR, see the [Docker Optimization Guide](DOCKER_OPTIMIZATION_GUIDE.md).
+For more detailed information about Docker performance enhancements, including HMR, see the [Docker Performance Guide](DOCKER_PERFORMANCE_GUIDE.md).

 ### Adding New Features